Atomic Data is a specification for sharing, modifying and modeling graph data.

 cargo install atomic-cli)

-- Rust library: atomic-lib
+- Use the Rust library: atomic-lib